pkmedu/AnalyzeMEPS/README.md

     documentation and MEPS data documentation – all in a single .ipynb file that can be directly viewed from the web browser

--   SAS exercises presented in MEPS Workshop, April 14-15, 2020
+-   SAS exercises presented at MEPS Workshop, April 14-15, 2020

 -   additional SAS programs/macros on MEPS data analysis (primarily PROC SURVEYMEANS and PROC SURVEYFREQ applications)